Benford's law: what does it say on adversarial images?: Introduction

 We organized this work as follows.
-Section \ref{sec:methods} presents the method to compute the deviation of adversarial and natural images with respect to the distribution given by BL.
+Section \ref{sec:methods} presents the proposed approach to compute the deviation of adversarial and natural images concerning the distribution given by BL.
 In Section \ref{sec:experiments}, we describe the experimental setup used to generate the data that supports our claims.
 Major results are presented in Section \ref{sec:results}, while conclusions and future perspectives are given in Section \ref{sec:conclusion}.